jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

       Click the "pin" icon at the top, then drag ``CloudFormation`` and ``EC2`` into your navbar.

-2. Follow Step 2 of the Heptio guide.
-In this section, Heptio allows you to click one of two buttons, each of which run several commands on AWS that set up a "template" of resources we need for Kubernetes.
+2. Follow Step 2 of the `Heptio guide`_.

+   **Select template option**: In this section, Heptio allows you to click one of two buttons, each runs several commands on AWS that set up a "template" of necessary Kubernetes resources.
    We recommend ``Option 1``, which will create a new set of resources on AWS to run Kubernetes.

-   After clicking the link you'll be taken to an AWS page with a field already chosen under "Choose a template".
+   After clicking the ``Option 1`` button, you'll be taken to an AWS page with a field already chosen under "Choose a template".
 Simply hit "Next".

-On the following page you'll need to fill in some information.
-Here are the required fields:
+   **Enter AWS instance information (page 1)**: On this page you'll need to fill in the following required fields:

    * ``Stack Name`` can be anything you like.
    * ``Availability Zone`` is related to the location of the AWS resources.
-Choose any.
+Choose an AWS location close to your physical location or any other desired AWS location.
    * ``Admin Ingress Location`` defines the locations from which you can access this cluster as an administrator.
-Just enter ``0.0.0.0/0`` for the most permissive approach.
+Enter ``0.0.0.0/0`` for the most permissive approach.
    * ``SSH Key`` is a dropdown list of keys attached to your account.
      The one you created in Step 1 should be listed here.
 This will allow you to SSH into the machines if you desire.
+   * ``Node Capacity`` defines the number of machines you've got available.
      This will depend on the ``Instance Type`` that you choose.
-Remember that the most common bottleneck is RAM.
-   * ``Node capacity`` defines the number of machines you've got available.
+E.g., if you want each user to have 2GB and you expect 10 users, choose a combination of ``Instance Type`` and ``Node Capacity`` that meets this requirement.
    * ``Instance Type`` defines what kind of machine you're requesting.
 See this `list of instance types with Amazon <https://aws.amazon.com/ec2/instance-types/>`_ as well as this list of `pricing for each instance type <https://aws.amazon.com/ec2/pricing/on-demand/>`_.